 -

-Cooking: Place the turkey in a roasting pan with the chicken stock on the bottom to prevent it from drying out.
-Cover the turkey lightly with foil to prevent the skin from burning too quickly.
-Bake for about 2 to 3 hours, basting the turkey regularly with its cooking juices.
+Cooking: Place the turkey in a roasting pan with chicken stock at the bottom to prevent it from drying out.
+Lightly cover the turkey with aluminum foil to prevent the skin from burning too quickly.
+Roast for approximately 2 to 3 hours, basting the turkey regularly with its cooking juices.

 -

-Finishing: Remove the aluminum foil for the last 30 minutes of cooking so that the skin becomes golden brown and crispy.
-Check, if you can, the internal temperature of the turkey with a thermometer: it should reach 74°C at the breast and 80°C in the thighs.
+Finishing: Remove the foil for the last 30 minutes of cooking so the skin becomes golden brown and crispy.
+If possible, check the internal temperature of the turkey with a thermometer: it should reach 74°C in the breast and 80°C in the thighs.

 -

-Resting and carving: Let the turkey rest for 20 to 30 minutes before carving to allow the juices to distribute well.
-Serve with a gluten-free sauce, roasted vegetables and your favorite side dish.
+Resting and carving: Let the turkey rest for 20 to 30 minutes before carving to allow the juices to redistribute.
+Serve with gluten-free gravy, roasted vegetables, and your favorite side dish.